 Existing law provides for the regulation of debt adjusters by the Commissioner of Financial Institutions.
-(Chapter 676 of NRS) This bill repeals those provisions and enacts the Uniform Debt-Management Services Act, which provides for the regulation of providers of debt-management services by the Commissioner of Consumer Affairs.
+(Chapter 676 of NRS) This bill repeals those provisions and enacts the Uniform Debt-Management Services Act, which provides for the regulation of providers of debt-management services by the Commissioner of Financial Institutions.

-Sections 26-38 of this bill provide for the registration of providers of debtmanagement services.
+Sections 26-38 of this bill provide for the registration of providers of debtmanagement services, which includes providers of credit counseling, providers that develop and implement debt-management plans and providers of debt settlement services.
 No provider may enter into an agreement with any debtor in this State without registering as a consumer debt-management service in this State.
 Registration requires submission of detailed information concerning the service, including, without limitation, its financial condition, the identity of principals, locations at which service will be offered, the form for agreements with debtors and business history in other jurisdictions.
 To register, a service must have an effective insurance policy against fraud, dishonesty, theft and the like in an amount not less than \$250,000.
 It must also provide a security bond of a minimum of \$50,000 which has the Commissioner as a beneficiary.
 If a registration substantially duplicates one in another state, the service may offer proof of registration in that other state to satisfy the registration requirements in this State.
 A satisfactory application will result in a certificate to do business from the Commissioner.
 A yearly renewal is required.